- Download our Moving to Nigeria Guide (PDF)

 Do try to remain patient and calm in all situations

 Do remember that bribery, corruption, favouritism and nepotism are still unfortunate realities of doing business in Nigeria

-Don’t criticise your colleagues in public – rather have a private word with them, if you deem it necessary
+Don’t criticise colleagues in public – rather have a private word with them, if necessary

 Don’t fall into the habit of thinking about or interacting with all Nigerians in the same way.
-Nigeria is an incredibly diverse nation, and you should try to familiarise yourself with the nuances of dealing with the different ethnic groups.
+Nigeria is an incredibly diverse nation, and expats should try to familiarise themselves with the nuances of dealing with the different ethnic groups and different people